Principal bundles under reductive groups: Torsors

-\begin{proof} Let $X' \to X$ be an $fpqc$ covering morphism along which the pullback of $P$ is trivial.
-To prove \ref{i:pushunique}, we may suppose, after pulling back along $X' \to X$ and applying the full faithfulness of Lemma~\ref{l:prereppull} with $H = X$, that $P = J$ is trivial.
-We may then suppose further that $P_i = J_i$ is trivial and $q_i = u_i$, so that the unique $q$ is $v$.
+\begin{proof} To prove the full faithfulness, we reduce by pullback along an $fpqc$ covering morphism $p$ which trivialises $P$ and descent along $p$ to the case where $P = J$, which is clear.

-By \ref{i:pushunique} with $u_1 = u_2$ and $v$ the identity, the pair $P'$ and $P \to P'$ of \ref{i:pushexist} is unique up to unique $J'$\nd isomorphism if it exists.
-To prove \ref{i:pushexist}, we may thus suppose, after pulling back along $X' \to X$ and applying the essential surjectivity of Lemma~\ref{l:prereppull} with $H = X$, that $P = J$ is trivial.
-We may then take the trivial $J'$\nd torsor $J'$ for $P'$ and $u$ for $P \to P'$. \end{proof}
+By the full faithfulness, a morphism $(u,q)$ from $(J,P)$ with given $u$ is unique up to unique isomorphism if it exists.
+To prove the surjectivity on objects, we thus reduce again by descent for affine schemes to the case where $P = J$. \end{proof}

 Let $P$ be a $J$\nd torsor and $u:J \to J'$ be a morphism of group schemes over $X$.
-Then by Lemma~\ref{l:push}, a pair consisting of a $J'$\nd torsor $P'$ and a morphism $P \to P'$ compatible with $u$ exists, and is unique up to unique $J'$\nd isomorphism.
+By Lemma~\ref{l:push}, a pair consisting of a $J'$\nd torsor $P'$ and a morphism $P \to P'$ compatible with $u$ exists, and is unique up to unique $J'$\nd isomorphism.
 We say that $P'$ is the \emph{push forward of $P$ along $u$}.
-The push forward of $P$ along an inner automorphism of $J$ is $P$ itself, because if $j$ is a cross-section of $J$, then right translation $P \to P$ by $j^{-1}$ is compatible with conjugation $J \to J$ by $j$.
+The push forward of $P$ along an inner automorphism of $J$ is $P$ itself, because if $j$ is a cross-section of $J$, then the action $P \to P$ of $j^{-1}$ is compatible with conjugation $J \to J$ by $j$.

 We have a functor $H^0(X,-)$ from affine group schemes over $X$ to groups, defined by taking cross-sections.
 By assigning to the morphism $u$ the map defined by push forward along $u$, we also have a functor $H^1(X,-)$ from affine group schemes over $X$ to pointed sets.
 It preserves finite products, so that $H^1(X,J)$ has a structure of abelian group when $J$ is commutative.
 It also sends inner automorphisms of $J$ to the identity of $H^1(X,J)$.
-Thus we may regard $H^1(X,-)$ as a functor on the category of affine group schemes over $X$ up to conjugacy, where a morphism from $J'$ to $J$ is an orbit under the action by composition of the group of inner automorphisms of $J$ on the set of morphisms $J' \to J$ of affine group schemes over $X$.
+Thus we may regard $H^1(X,-)$ as a functor on the category of affine group schemes over $X$ up to conjugacy, where a morphism from $J'$ to $J$ is an orbit in the set of morphisms $J' \to J$ of affine group schemes over $X$ under the action by composition of the group of inner automorphisms of $J$.
+We have the usual exact cohomology sequence for $H^0(X,-)$ and $H^1(X,-)$, functorial in short exact sequences of affine group schemes over $X$